3 Weeks in Turkey Itinerary

 Istanbul for 4 days

 The first city that you could visit during your 20 days in Turkey is Istanbul.
-This is the largest city in Turkey and is also the country’s historic, cultural, and economic hub.
+This is Turkey’s largest city and the country’s historical, cultural, and economic hub.
 Istanbul is the only city in the world that sits across two continents.
-The Bosphorus strait lies both in Europe and in Asia.
+The Bosphorus Strait lies both in Europe and in Asia.

 Things to do in Istanbul